Northern State Parkway: Wheatley Hills opposition

 The right-of-way would be bought by Nassau County authorities and the state disapproved the "Middle Parkway" proposal that would bypass Wheatley Hills.
 The middle alignment would be much more expensive and cross through several larger settlements through the county.
 Grade crossings could not be eliminated either in design of the new parkway and in general the proposed alignment was not feasible.
 The route preferred would parallel the former Long Island Motor Parkway through western Nassau County, which turned south near East Williston.
-The parkway would start paralleling again in Suffolk County as the route approached Lake Ronkonkoma.

-However, the problems with Wheatley Hills persisted into May 1925, with the Regional Plan of New York getting involved in the debates.
-Smith and the LISPC toured the right-of-way to inspect the new alignment through Wheatley Hills along with an estate in East Islip that would affect the Northern State.
-The case had already been brought to courts to prevent the LISPC from taking the estate.
-Smith stated that the opponents of the new highway should prove that they have a serious argument.
+The parkway would start paralleling the Motor Parkway again in Suffolk County as the route approached Hauppauge.
+However, the problems with Wheatley Hills persisted into May 1925, with the Regional Plan Association getting involved in the debates.
+Smith and the LISPC toured the right-of-way to inspect the new alignment through Wheatley Hills – along with an estate in East Islip that would affect the Northern State; the case had already been brought to courts to prevent the LISPC from taking the estate.
+Smith stated that the opponents of the new highway should prove to have a serious argument.
 While Wheatley Hills opposed the project, it was admitted that they had offered to give land for use.
-An editorial written in the New York Times stated that the circular route that the Northern State Parkway would bring would be stronger in handling traffic than the Middle Island Parkway.
+An editorial written in the New York Times stated that the circular route that the Northern State Parkway would bring would be stronger in handling traffic than the Middle Parkway.